-On May 6, 2010, the United States Department of Interior (DOI) implemented a six-month moratorium on offshore drilling in water deeper than 500 feet in response to the blowout and explosion on April 20, 2010 at the British Petroleum Plc deepwater well in the Gulf of Mexico.
-The offshore drilling moratorium, which was subject to various challenges filed in the U.S. District Court, was implemented to permit the DOI to review the safety protocols and procedures used by offshore drilling companies, which review will enable the DOI to recommend enhanced safety and training needs for offshore drilling companies.
-The moratorium was lifted by a ruling in the U.S. District Court on June 23, 2010.
-The DOI appealed the ruling to the U.S. Court of Appeals for the 5th Circuit.
-In July 2010, the DOI issued a separate revised six-month moratorium on new offshore drilling operations.
-It is expected that this moratorium will also be subject to court challenges.
-Additionally, the United States Mineral Management Service has been fundamentally restructured by the DOI with the intent of providing enhanced oversight of onshore and offshore drilling operations for regulatory compliance enforcement, energy development and revenue collection.
-Although it is not possible at this time to predict whether or when new drilling or production operations will be implemented, any additional regulation would likely increase the cost of both offshore and onshore drilling and production operations.
-The increased cost of drilling operations could result in decreased drilling activity in the areas serviced by the Company.
-Furthermo re, if the drilling moratorium remains intact, the impact of the moratorium could result in offshore drilling companies relocating their offshore drilling operations to regions outside of the United States.
-Such matters could result in a reduction in the future development and production of natural gas reserves in the vicinity of the Company's facilities, which could adversely affect the Company's business, financial
+The United States Department of Interior (DOI) implemented a six-month moratorium on offshore drilling in water deeper than 500 feet in response to the blowout and explosion on April 20, 2010 at the British Petroleum Plc deepwater well in the Gulf of Mexico.
+The offshore drilling moratorium, which was scheduled to expire on November 30, 2010, was implemented to permit the DOI to review the safety protocols and procedures used by offshore drilling companies, which review will enable the DOI to recommend enhanced safety and training needs for offshore drilling companies.
+The moratorium was lifted in October 2010.
+Additionally, the United States Mineral Management Service has been fundamentally restructure d by the DOI with the intent of providing enhanced oversight of onshore and offshore drilling operations for regulatory compliance enforcement, energy development and revenue collection.
+Certain enhanced regulatory mandates have been enacted with additional regulatory mandates expected.
+The new regulatory requirements will increase the cost of offshore drilling and production operations.
+The increased regulation and cost of drilling operations could result in decreased drilling activity in the areas serviced by the Company.
+Furthermore, the imposed moratorium did result in some offshore drilling companies relocating their offshore drilling operations for currently indeterminable periods of time to regions outside of the United States.
+Business decisions to not drill in the areas serviced by the Company resulting from the increased regulations and costs could result in a reduction in the future development and production of natural gas reserve s in the vicinity of the Company's facilities, which could adversely affect the Company's business, financial condition, results of operations and cash flows.

-ITEM 2.
+Table of Contents ITEM 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.